 Nonprofit or community organization

-Last year, Health Leads trained and deployed 660 college volunteers to connect nearly 6,000 low-income patients and their families to the resources they need to be healthy.
+This year, Health Leads will train and deploy nearly 1,000 college volunteers to connect over 14,500 low-income patients and their families to the resources they need to be healthy.
 Health Leads works in 20 adult, pediatric and prenatal clinics and in community health centers across the United States.

 Health Leads thus has a two-fold impact: First, the Health Leads programs expand clinics' capacity to secure those non-medical resources necessary for their patients to be healthy.
-Second, Health Leads is producing a pipeline of new leaders who will have both the conviction and the ability to revolutionize health care.
+Second, Health Leads is producing a pipeline of new leaders who will have both the conviction and the ability to revolutionize healthcare.